laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 ---
-title: Using Nix for Your Ruby on Rails Project Development Environment
+title: Using Nix for Your Ruby on Rails Development Environment
 date: "2023-05-14T00:00:00.000Z"
-description: Reduce developer friction and gain quick and reproducible CI builds with Nix and GitHub Actions
+description: Reduce developer friction and gain reproducible builds with Nix and GitHub Actions.
 ---

+## A brief anecdote

+Developers come and go with client-oriented work, and with that, there is generally a prescribed process for getting projects running on their machines honed with each departure and addition.

-Recently, a new colleague onboarded onto one of our projects.
+Recently, a new colleague was onboarded onto one of our projects.
 All of our devs were running Intel-based (`x86`) Macs for their client machines.
-Our new colleague was running a new M1-based (`arm`) Mac.
+Our new colleague was running an M1-based (`arm`) Mac.
 Because of this, setting up the project on their machine went from an assumed trivial task with `docker` to a week-long process.
+This is frustrating and is not a great use of time nor an enjoyable one when you want to have developers hit the ground running and start producing.

 Whether you've been the onboarder, the onboardee, or just have too many machines lying around, you've probably experienced a similar situation.

-I've been focusing on shoring up my DevOps toolkit lately and wanted to explore using [Nix](https://nixos.org/).
+I've been focusing on shoring up my DevOps toolkit lately and wanted to explore using [Nix](https://nixos.org/) given the surrounding buzz.
-This seemed like a perfect use case to solve a problem for our developer experience and learn something new.
+This situation seemed like a perfect use case to solve a problem with our developer experience and learn something new.

 ## What is Nix?

-There is a lot of technoblather-jargon around Nix since it's a new technology and a rapidly evolving ecosystem.
+There is a lot of techno-jargon around Nix since it's a new technology and a rapidly evolving ecosystem.
 I will try to speak to it in terms of how it's useful instead of how or why it works.
+The subsequent Rails project setup documented below provides a practical example of the tool.
-Note: I am still learning the tool and its ecosystem so allow me thoughts from my brief experience.
+However, I am still learning it and its ecosystem so assume an asterisk around my claims - email me if I've gotten something wrong.

 Nix is a language, a package manager, and system configuration tool.
-We can use the `nix` language to author declarative files that specify configurations for our systems and their environments.
+We can use the `nix` language to author declarative files (`*.nix`) that specify a configuration for our systems and their environments.
-The package manager guarantees installed package versions will not collide, reducing side effects from package upgrades or deprecations.
+The package management functionality guarantees installed package versions will not collide, reducing side effects from package upgrades or deprecations.
-You can have one or more configurations present on an operating system - a colleague compared it to being like `virtualenv` and `brew` combined in terms of its utility.
+We can have one or more configurations present on an operating system - a colleague compared it to being like `virtualenv` and `brew` combined in terms of its utility.

 So, we can have one project set up with `ruby`, `docker`, `postgres`, and `git` with their exact versions and another with the same tools but different versions.
-Changes to the former project (e.g. upgrading `ruby`) will not affect or break the others.
+Changes to the former project (e.g., upgrading `ruby`) will not affect or break the others.

 Moreover, when it comes time to deploy this project in a new environment, we can leverage the same tooling to guarantee the exact same environment.
-This solves a huge problem: no more stating "it works on my machine" to our colleagues and stakeholders and instead focusing on delivering functionality versus debugging environment differences.
+This solves a huge problem: no more stating "it works on my machine" (and spending time debugging environment differences) to our colleagues and stakeholders and instead focusing on delivering functionality.

+Further, with client work, project hand-offs are simplified for whomever ends up responsible for the work we've done: indicate in a `README` to install Nix and delegate handling project dependency installation and configuration to the tool.

 ## Great - what does that look like for my Ruby on Rails project?

+First, all code referenced in this blog post can be found in [my hobby project ownyourday](https://github.com/laaksomavrick/ownyourday.ca).

-To begin, you'll need to get Nix installed on your machine, enable [flakes](https://nixos.wiki/wiki/Flakes), and install `direnv`.
+To begin, you'll need to get Nix installed and configured on your machine.
 See [this blog post from a colleague](https://blog.testdouble.com/posts/2023-05-02-frictionless-developer-environments/) for a good explanation of the steps and their reasoning.

-If you're feeling lazy, the commands to run are:
+If you're feeling lazy, the commands to run (from aforementioned blog post) are:
 ```shell
 # enable nix flakes
 mkdir -p "$HOME/.config/nix"